Facebook Statistics: A View From the Top of the Online Heap

 Facebook statistics reveal that usage rates are dropping in the United States.
 Questions around its stance on political ads, ongoing privacy scandals, and the threat of government regulation fuel skepticism about the company’s services.

-As of September 2019, 2.45 billion post a status message or click the Like button at least once a month.
+1. In September 2019, 2.45 billion users posted a status message or clicked the Like button at least once a month compared to 2.9 billion in 2023.

 (Statista)

-To keep users glued to their screens, Facebook has introduced many exciting features with recent Facebook updates, including Watchlist and Group Feed.
+To keep users glued to their screens, Facebook has introduced many exciting features with recent Facebook updates, which include Watchlist and Group Feed.
 Time-spent-on-Facebook statistics continue to rise.

 (Pew Research Center)